 2. Mechanical Ventilation:

-Almost all patients with ARDS require intubation and mechanical ventilation because oxygen supply through a facemask is difficult to provide more than about 70 % oxygen because environmental air is entrained.
+Almost all patients with ARDS require intubation and mechanical ventilation because oxygen supply through a facemask can hardly provide more than about 70 % of the needed oxygen due to the environmental air being entrained.

 Ventilator-induced lung injury can be associated with poor outcome in patients with ARDS.
-Therefore mechanical ventilatory strategies should be provided to decrease the incidence of ventilator-induced lung injury, which includes:
+Therefore, mechanical ventilatory strategies should be provided to decrease the incidence of ventilator-induced lung injury.
+These include:

 - Low tidal volume ventilation:

-Patient with ALI or ARDS should be ventilated with low tidal volume (VT) ventilation (6 mL/kg predicted body weight) to protect against ventilator-induced lung injury which occurs with high (VT) and may lead to overdistension and injury to the normal areas of the lung.
+Patients with ALI or ARDS should be ventilated with low tidal volume (VT) ventilation (6 mL/kg predicted body weight) to protect against ventilator-induced lung injury, which occurs with high (VT) ventilation and may lead to overdistension and injury to the healthy areas of the lung.